instana/terraform-provider-instana/examples/reference-architecture/README.md

-# Basic Instana Terraform Provider Example (Modular)
+# Basic Instana Terraform Provider Example

 This is a modular example of using the Instana Terraform provider (version >= 7.0.0) with S3 backend/local for state storage.
 Resources are organized into reusable modules for better maintainability and scalability.